ashiklom/forte-drake-lesson/outline.md

 Under the hood, this modifies the global git configuration, which generally lives in `~/.gitconfig`.

-All of the tutorial here will use the RStudio Git GUI, which has more limited functionality than the git CLI but is much easier to use.
+Most of the tutorial here will use the RStudio Git GUI, which has more limited functionality than the git CLI but is much easier to use.

 ## Create the project